Genivia/ugrep/README.md

                   --sort, --tree and -T when not explicitly disabled.

            -Q[=DELAY], --query[=DELAY]
-                  Query mode: user interface to perform interactive searches.
+                  Query mode: start a TUI to perform interactive searches.
 This mode requires an ANSI capable terminal.
-An optional DELAY argument may be specified to reduce or increase the response time to execute searches after the last key press, in increments of 100ms, where the default is 5 (0.5s delay).
+An optional DELAY argument may be specified to reduce or increase the response time to execute searches after the last key press, in increments of 100ms, where the default is 3 (300ms delay).
 No whitespace may be given between -Q and its argument DELAY.
 Initial patterns may be specified with -e PATTERN, i.e. a PATTERN argument requires option -e.
 Press F1 or CTRL-Z to view the help screen.
 Press F2 or